-3.4 Required Reporters: All College employees have a duty to report all acts of quid pro quo harassment, dating violence, domestic violence, stalking, harassment, threats, and bullying on the basis of sex, retaliation, sexual harassment, and sexual misconduct, unless they fall under the "Confidential Reporting" section above.
+3.4 Required Reporters: All College employees have a duty to report all acts of quid pro quo harassment, dating violence, domestic violence, forcible fondling, incest, rape, sexual assault with an object, stalking, harassment, threats, and bullying on the basis of sex, retaliation, sexual harassment, sexual misconduct, and stalking, unless they fall under the "Confidential Reporting" section above.
 Because employees are Required Reporters, complainants may want to consider carefully whether they share personally identifiable details with College employees, as those details must be shared with the Title IX Coordinator or Deputy Title IX Coordinator.
 Employees must share all details of the reports, including the name of the complainant and respondent, if known.
-Failure of a required reporter, as described in this section, to report an incident prohibited conduct on the basis of gender identity and failure to conform to stereotypical notions of masculinity and femininity is a violation of College policy and subject to disciplinary action.
+Failure of a required reporter, as described in this section, to report an incident prohibited conduct on the basis of sex, sexual orientation, gender, gender identity, sex stereotypes, sex characteristics, pregnancy or pregnancy related conditions, and parental family, or marital status is a violation of College policy and subject to disciplinary action.
 The designation of such parties as "Required Reporters" does not render the individuals "Officials with Authority" under Title IX; see Section 17.2, below.